taichimaeda/cel-ts/README.md

 ## Comparison

-[ChromeGG/cel-js](https://github.com/ChromeGG/cel-js) is an alternative TypeScript CEL interpreter, but it feels closer to a proof of concept than a production-grade engine.
-It does not aim for full CEL feature coverage and is missing baseline capabilities like type checking, environments, conformance testing, and tooling that official implementations treat as standard.
+[ChromeGG/cel-js](https://github.com/ChromeGG/cel-js) is an alternative TypeScript CEL interpreter.
+It is popular, but it does not support full CEL features and is missing baseline capabilities like type checking, environments, conformance testing, and tooling that official implementations treat as standard.

 [marcbachmann/cel-js](https://github.com/marcbachmann/cel-js) is another JavaScript CEL interpreter.
 It emphasises fast evaluation and includes a type checker, but it does not cover the full CEL feature set or the conformance test suite, which makes production adoption harder.